meshtastic/meshtastic/docs/software/settings/gps.md

 ### fixed_position

 If set, this node is at a fixed position.
 The device will generate GPS updates at the regular `gps_update_interval`, but use whatever the last lat/lon/alt it saved for the node.
 The lat/lon/alt can be set by an internal GPS or with the help of the mobile device's GPS.

+### gps_accept_2d

+Determines whether the device should accept 2D GPS fixes.
+By default, only 3D fixes are accepted (during a 2D fix, altitude values are unreliable and will be excluded).

 ### gps_attempt_time